annikulkarni/ObsidianBackup/UPSC/International Relations CA/15June-21June/Croatia visit.md

 #### **India deepen engagement with Central and Eastern Europe amid China’s BRI**

-Strengthening ties with countries like **Croatia, Poland, and Hungary** allows India to offer an alternative partnership model based on mutual respect and balanced trade. **India’s bid for permanent membership in the United Nations Security Council (UNSC)**and other multilateral forums.
+Strengthening ties with countries like **Croatia, Poland, and Hungary** allows India to offer an alternative partnership model based on mutual respect and balanced trade.
+CEE countries **India’s bid for permanent membership in the United Nations Security Council (UNSC)**and other multilateral forums.
 Croatia’s role in the **Three Seas Initiative (3SI)** and its ports linked to **Trans-European corridors** can serve as hubs for the **India-Middle East-Europe Economic Corridor (IMEC)**.

 India should establish regular **high-level forums and joint working groups** with Croatia and other CEE countries, cooperation in trade, infrastructure, digital tech
 Boosting **people-to-people ties** through scholarships, cultural festivals, and collaborative research

+#### <mark class="hltr-red">3Si</mark>
+ The Three Seas Initiative was born out of a shared interest in developing transport, energy and digital infrastructure connections on the EU’s north-south axis.
+Connections that must be trusted, sustainable and inclusive thus strengthening EU cohesion and enrich transatlantic links.
+3SI aims to scale up region’s excellence EU-wide and globally.
+3SI partners – the United States, Germany, and the European Commission – are closely involved in this process.
+#### Objectives

+The Three Seas initiative aims to promote cooperation, first and foremost, for the development of infrastructure in the energy, transport, and digital sectors.
+It targets new investments, economic growth, and energy security.
+#### Three Seas Story

+The cornerstone of Three Seas was laid down in 2015.
+Today, the initiative comprises of an annual summit held at the presidential level, a business forum, and an international investment fund for the financing of infrastructure projects.

+#### Investment Fund

+The Three Seas Initiative Investment Fund is a dedicated commercial fund targeting critical infrastructure investment in the region.
+The fund is advised by Amber Infrastructure Group, an independent specialist international investment manager.